Aidywady/NXTBluetooth/README.md

 ## How to get the example code to work

+### The Arduino

+### The NXT

-### 1. installing the NXT Software
+#### 1. installing the NXT Software

-Go to the LEGO Mindstorms [NXT Software](https://education.lego.com/en-us/downloads/retiredproducts/nxt/software) page and download the .zip file.
+Go to the [LEGO Mindstorms NXT Software](https://education.lego.com/en-us/downloads/retiredproducts/nxt/software) page and download the .zip file.
 This might take some time as it is a 782MB file for Windows.
 Once the file is downloaded, extract the contents of the .zip.
 Inside you should find an Autorun.exe.
 Run this (you may need administrative privileges) and follow its instructions.

-### 2. Opening, Compiling, and Uploading the example code
+#### 2. Opening, Compiling, and Uploading the example code

 The LEGO Mindstorms NXT needs code to run.
 To upload the code, follow these instructions.
 In this example we will upload the code for _bidirectional_communication_ example, though to do the other examples, one would just go to their respective file pathways and follow the instructions using those pathways instead.